aridjayarecipes/cutesrecipes.web.app/content/post/1880-easiest-way-to-make-super-quick-homemade-orange-pomegranate-sugar-scrub.md

 1. Get 2 drops of desired scented oil.
 I used orange
 1. Make ready 1/4 cup dawn dish soap woth olay.
 I used pomegranate
 1. Prepare 1 mason jar
-1. Prepare 1 ribbon for decoration if you'd like
+1. Prepare 1 ribbon for decoration if you&#39;d like

 DIY Peppermint Sugar Scrub - Homemade Body Scrub Recipe with Essential Oil + Free Printable Label.
 See how to make easy DIY mint sugar scrub This creamy whipped sugary soap is just what your body is looking for!
 It is so fluffy and moisturizing which makes it perfect for the hands, feet, arms.
 Today I am sharing my Pomegranate Sugar Scrub.